Last updated on November 13th, 2024 at 01:52 am

 4. Can drones be used in adverse weather conditions?

 Drones are sensitive to adverse weather conditions such as strong winds, rain, or fog.
-It is important to consider weather conditions and flight restrictions before operating drones for mapping.
+Before operating drones for mapping, it is important to consider weather conditions and flight restrictions.
 Flying drones in unfavorable weather conditions can pose risks to the drone and compromise data quality.

 5. What is the future of drone mapping?